CalebQ42/stupid-backend/README.md

 - Add an extention to extend features
 - Allow multiple apps to use the same backend.

+## TODO

+- [ ] Test all functions (Really should have done this before v0.1.0, but oh well).
+- [ ] Create proper tests for said functions.
+- [ ] Delete data in DefaultDataApp

 ## Data structure

 See [DB.md](DB.md).